|obverse Chapter 10·||Turning Signs (Contents)||References||blog|

 It is turned in the whole world, and turned in an atom.— Dogen (Cleary 1995, 54)

 Presence is temporary, knowledge and memory are temporal.
 There are no coded symbols filed in the brain awaiting access; the only physical tracks laid down by learning or experience are changes in connectivity.
 Remembering and recognition are the activation, the actual following, of those tracks, which always happens in parallel with many other ongoing processes in the brain.
-Memories as traces of past processes are implicated in those processes, and we can explicate them only by means of external signs which have their own implications.
+Memories as traces of past processes are implicated in the present process, and we can explicate them only by means of external signs which have their own implications.
 Personal history, like the historical or scientific consensus, is a product of externalization.

 This is the time.
 And this is the record of the time.Experiencing is the little current within the flow of time trying to make sense of the big current – like tears in rain, as Roy Batty said. [next]— Laurie Anderson, ‘From the Air’

 Emergence has in an orderly way moved from protons to philosophers.
 At this level there is a kind of closing of the loop, because philosophers think about big bangs, protons, and all the other hierarchies connected by emergences.
 The emerging world turns inward and thinks about itself.
 As George Wald once said, a physicist is the atom's way of thinking about atoms.— Morowitz (2002, 183-4)